Code-Institute-Submissions/amyloid/README.md

 ***

-### Amyloidosis.ie is for amyloidosis patients to find and share information on the disease across Ireland.
+### Amy.ie is for amyloidosis patients to find and share information on the disease across Ireland.

-This is a fictional project.
 This is a "real-life" project that's aiming to solve a need - it's not fictional.

 I'm working with a group of Amyloidosis patients in Ireland that are campaigning for better treatment, going through medical trials for gene silencing treatment and overall raising awareness of the disease.

 I became aware of the disease last year after my uncle was diagnosed with it.
-Then, it became clear that

 Amyloidosis (am-uh-loi-DO-sis) is a rare disease that occurs when an abnormal protein, called amyloid, builds up in your organs and interferes with their normal function.